- There are at least 9 species of bats in Alberta, 2 of which are endangered because of the threat of white-nose syndrome.

-- If there are health or safety concerns (e.g., bats getting into living space) and it is not possible to wait until the fall to exclude bats, please contact your nearest fish and wildlife office.
+- If there are health or safety concerns (for example: bats getting into living space) and it is not possible to wait until the fall to exclude bats, contact your nearest Fish and Wildlife office.

-- Please visit Alberta Community Bat Program Bats in Buildings for comprehensive information about managing bats in buildings, including how and when to safely exclude bats.
+- Visit Alberta Community Bat Program Bats in Buildings for comprehensive information about managing bats in buildings, including how and when to safely exclude bats.

 - If you need to remove bats from a building but would like to encourage bats to roost on your property, consider putting up a bat house.
 Visit the Alberta Community Bat Program Bat Houses for details about building and mounting bat houses.